ConceptaNjolima/MyTNTResources/Reference/Interviewing/InterviewQuestionSolutions.md

 1. No right answer on what the product is.
 Be ready to talk about why in a meaningful way, how it meets a need and why this product over other similar products.

-2. Ask questions to clarify which segment of the educator target audience.
+2. Ask clarifying questions about the target audience.
 Prioritize needs.
 Discuss feature options and feature tradeoffs.
 Draw!
 Use the whiteboard.
 Define how you will measure success.

 3. This is time for big ideas.
 Clarify how market share is measured.
 Use that as clue for product or features to introduce.
 Talk how you would gather customer feedback to better identify the opportunity and figure out what to build.
 Sketch, make proposals on what to build.